unumotors/taube/README.md

 Concepts:

 - exchange: An exchange is the place where the Publishers send their messages.
 Queues can "listen" on exchanges
 - queue: A queue of messages that listens on an exchange.
-In Pub/Sub we use non persistant, non worker queues, which function as Pub/Sub does in cote
+In Pub/Sub we use non persistant, non worker queues
 - channels: Multiple lightweight connections that share a single TCP connection between a process and RabbitMQ

 Process: